Glimpses of Norwich: a picture a day from a week in our fine city

 Published:

-Welcome to Glimpses of Norwich.
-We are going to take a look at all those moments of our fine city which sometimes pass us by.
+Another week in our fine city has passed, filled with sunshine and frost.
+Glimpses of Norwich takes a look at all those moments of our fine city which sometimes pass us by.
 The moments which make us smile, laugh, warm our hearts and which make our city unique.

-As we launched the new feature, Norwich presented us with a week of wintery weather and the people of the city were out to enjoy the moment.

 Independent, beautiful, and friendly, Norwich wins you over and grips you so tight you don't want to leave.
 Whether you have never left or can't stay away, it has stolen the heart of so many of us.